slnsw/drupal10_computed_field/README.txt

 - Check 'Store using the database settings below'

-- Data Type: float
+- Data Type: decimal

-- Data Length: 10,2
+- Decimal Length: 10

+- Decimal Precision: 2

 - Default Value: 0.00

 - Check 'Not NULL'

-- Check 'Sortable'

 Calculating a Duration given a start and end time